sebbdk/AS3TMXLoader/README.md

 	}

 #Notes:
-Each layer object has the properties you specified in Tiled, ObjectLayers contains objects wich has the object properties specified in Tiled.
+Each layer object has the properties you specified in Tiled, ObjectLayers contains objects which has the object properties specified in Tiled.